tt-rss/tt-rss.github.io/docs/Global-Config.md

 nav_order: 21
 ---

-All settings (see `_DEFAULTS[]` for default-values) are listed here:
+All settings (see `_DEFAULTS[]` for default values) are listed here:

-- <https://github.com/tt-rss/tt-rss/blob/main/classes/Config.php> (source code, including default-values)
+- <https://github.com/tt-rss/tt-rss/blob/main/classes/Config.php> (source code, including default values)

-It is preferred to adjust tt-rss global configuration through the environment (e.g. using your Docker `.env`-file):
+It is preferred to adjust tt-rss global configuration through the environment (e.g. using your Docker `.env` file):

 ```ini
 # Copy this file to .env before building the container.